Martingale driven BSDEs, PDEs and other related deterministic problems: Introduction

-In \cite{barles1997backward} the authors introduced a new kind of Markovian BSDE including a term with jumps generated by a Poisson measure, where an underlying forward process $X$ solves a jump diffusion equation with Lipschitz type conditions.
-They associated with it an Integro-Partial Differential Equation (in short IPDE) in which some non-local operators are added to the classical partial differential maps, and proved that, under some continuity and monotonicity conditions on the coefficients, the BSDE provides a viscosity solution of the IPDE.
-Concerning the study of BSDEs driven by more general martingales than Brownian motion, we have already mentioned BSDEs driven by Poisson measures.
-In this respect, more recently, BSDEs driven by marked point processes were introduced in \cite{Confortola}, see also \cite{BandiniBSDE}; in that case the underlying process does not contain any diffusion term.
-Brownian BSDEs involving a supplementary orthogonal term were studied in \cite{el1997backward}.
-A notion of BSDE driven by a martingale also involving a supplementary orthogonal martingale has appeared, see for instance \cite{Buckdahn93}, \cite{sant} and references therein.
+In \cite{barles1997backward} the authors introduced a new kind of BSDEs driven by a Brownian motion and a Poisson random measure.
+In the Markovian setup, the randomness of its coefficients comes from an underlying forward process $X$ solving an SDE with jumps.
+They associated this new BSDE with a non-linear Integro-Partial Differential Equation (in short IPDE) and showed that, under some continuity and monotonicity conditions on the coefficients, the function $u:(s,x)\longmapsto Y^{s,x}_s$ constructed with the BSDEs, is again a viscosity solution of the IPDE.
+Remaining in the framework of Poisson random measures, but without any diffusion term, \cite{Confortola} considered BSDEs driven by marked point processes, see also \cite{BandiniBSDE}.

-In this paper, we consider a BSDE whose given data are a continuous increasing process $\hat{V}$, a square integrable martingale $\hat{M}$, a terminal condition $\xi$ and a driver $\hat{f}$.
-A solution will be a couple $(Y,M)$ verifying
+From a different perspective, BSDEs driven by a general martingale and involving an orthogonal term were studied in \cite{el1997backward}, \cite{Buckdahn93}, and \cite{sant}.
+In this paper, we consider a reformulation of such BSDEs, whose given data are a continuous increasing process $\hat{V}$, a square integrable martingale $\hat{M}$, a terminal condition $\xi$ and a driver $\hat{f}$.
+A solution will be a couple $(Y,M)$ satisfying

-where $Y$ is cadlag adapted and $M$ is a square integrable martingale.
-We show existence and uniqueness of a solution for \eqref{BSDEIntro}.
+where $Y$ is c\`adl\`ag adapted and $M$ is a square integrable martingale.
+We show the existence and the uniqueness of a solution for \eqref{BSDEIntro}.